 Please visit the GTC website at https://gtc.dor.ga.gov for more infromation.
-You may also contact the Electronic Services Group at 1-877-423-6711, or via email at efile@dor.ga.gov for assistance.
+You may also contact the Electronic Services Group at 1-877-423-6711.

 EXTENSION INFORMATION FOR CORPORATIONS

 Georgia Code Section 48-7-57 provides that a taxpayer need not apply for a Georgia extension if the taxpayer applies for and receives an automatic six (6) month extension to file their Federal income tax return.
 If the return is received within the time extended by the Internal Revenue Service and Form 7004 is attached to the return, no late filing penalties will apply.